SanderBuruma/solana-research/README.md

     - Hold time statistics
   - Advanced filtering with the `-f` flag (see below)
   - Period-based ROI analysis (24h, 7d, 30d)
+  - Filtering transactions by age with `--defi_days` parameter
   - Saves detailed reports to CSV files

-- **-4 <address>**: Detect Copy Traders
+- **-4 <address1> [address2] [address3] ...**: Detect Copy Traders
+  - Supports analyzing multiple wallet addresses in a single command
-  - Identifies wallets that may be copy trading the target wallet
+  - Identifies wallets that may be copy trading the target wallet(s)
-  - Analyzes the first 10 token buys from the target wallet
+  - Analyzes the first 10 token buys from each target wallet
   - Detects other wallets that bought the same tokens within 30 seconds
   - Tracks copy frequency, token diversity, and timing patterns
-  - Generates a ranked list of potential copy traders
+  - Generates a ranked list of potential copy traders for each address
+  - Filtering transactions by age with `--defi_days` parameter
   - Provides statistical insights on copying behavior
-  - Exports findings to a timestamped CSV report
+  - Exports findings to a timestamped CSV report for each address

 - **-7 <address>**: Find Copy Trading Sources
   - Reverse of option -4: identifies wallets that the target wallet may be copying